Jwakers/articuria/README.md

 - [x] Redirect to home page after deleting account
 - [x] Table topics indicator is not working correctly.
 Should show on one minute not be green the whole time.
 - [ ] Error uploading large videos > 1:30.
 Prisma transaction is timing out.
+- [ ] Properly clean up media recorded api on unmount.
+It remains in a ready to record state even on unrelated pages.

 ## 1. Project Setup